Kriegel/BeautyOfPower/README.md

 Best is to run the this Module in a Sandbox or an Sandbox like Virtual Machine to process, refactor or tidy PowerShell sourcecode.

+TO REVIEW THE CHANGES MADE TO THE SOURCECODE, BEFORE EXECUTING IT, IS ON YOUR OWN RESPONSIBILITY.

 for Disclaimer of liability see License.

 ## Usage